mindadeepam/deep-learning/notes/intro-to-deep-learning-sebastian-raschka/L13-Introduction-to-convolutional-neural-networks.md

 - These filters are learnable parameters (There is one bias for each output channel.
 Each bias is added to every element in that output channel)
 $$W = [C_o, C_i,  K_h, K_w]$$
 $$bias = [C_o]$$
+- **Pooling layers**
-- **Pooling layers** are not learnable, they just downsampling operation along the spatial dimensions $(H, W)$ by avg/max/min pooling.
+    - are not learnable, they just downsampling operation along the spatial dimensions $(H, W)$ by avg/max/min pooling.
 There is information lost due to pooling.
+    - The use of pooling operation helps to extract a combination of features, which are invariant to translational shifts and small distortions.
+    - Reduction in the size of feature-map to invariant feature set not only regulates the complexity of the network but also helps in increasing the generalization by reducing overfitting.

 Each Conv2d layer is defined by $[C_i, C_o,  K_h, K_w]$,
 ie there are $C_{out}$ filters and each is of size - $$one\ kernel = [C_i, K_h, K_w]$$